 Customer Experience & Analytics

-A healthcare partner, who provides care services to the seniors, needed to seek an independent party to help uncover their customer satisfaction levels as well as identify areas for improvement.
-The profile of the customers were mainly seniors who needed daily caregiving assistance as well as their primary caregivers.
+A healthcare partner, who provides care services to seniors, needed to seek an independent party to help uncover their customer satisfaction levels as well as identify areas for improvement.
+The customers' profiles were mainly seniors who needed daily caregiving assistance as well as their primary caregivers.

-As part of the solutioning, SOH Hospitality Solutions Centre (HSC) developed a new customer satisfaction survey for the partner.
-This is to ensure that only questions relating to key satisfaction attributes relevant to the seniors and their caregiver will be captured in the survey.
+As part of the solution, SOH Hospitality Solutions Centre (HSC) developed a new customer satisfaction survey for the partner.
+This is to ensure that only questions relating to key satisfaction attributes relevant to the seniors and their caregivers will be captured in the survey.

-Customer data analysis in the following areas were provided to our partner:
+Customer data analysis in the following areas was provided to our partner:

 • Net promoter score analysis